 Once you have answered the question, "Should I repot my cactus?" it is time to gather your tools and trade in the old soil or container.
 Not every cactus needs a new container, but fresh soil is a good idea.
 Only pot-bound plants need a larger pot.

 Wrap, glove, or tong the plant gently out of its pot.
 They usually come out readily if the soil is dry, but you may have to run a trowel around the edges to loosen the soil.
-Shake off the old soil and plant the cactus at the same depth as grown in the old soil.
+Shake off the old soil and plant the cactus at the same depth as it grew in the old soil.
 Fill in around the roots with your soil mix and place it in a sunny southeast or east window.

-Among important repotting tips is not watering the cactus yet as it is adjusting to being handled and new soil conditions.
+Among important repotting tips is not watering the cactus yet, as it is adjusting to being handled and new soil conditions.
 Then, after a few weeks, you can water the plant and allow it to dry out before watering again.

 Source: gardeningknowhow.com